prachirema/Medicine-Inventory-and-Expiry-Tracker/README.md

 How to Use

+Prerequisites:
-Prerequisites:You only need Python 3 installed on your system.
+You only need Python 3 installed on your system.
 This script uses only standard Python modules (datetime) and requires no external libraries.
+Save the Code:
-Save the Code:Save the Python code provided in the next section into a file named medicine_inventory.py.
+Save the Python code provided in the next section into a file named medicine_inventory.py.
+Run the Program:
-Run the Program:Open your terminal or command prompt, navigate to the directory where you saved the file, and run the script: medicine_inventory.py
+Open your terminal or command prompt, navigate to the directory where you saved the file, and run the script: medicine_inventory.py